A Solution for Blockchain Scalability

 The way to assign nodes into different shards is the key.
 A random sampling of validators on each shard is suggested for Ethereum’s sharding solution.
 Sufficient randomness can ensure that validators will not know which shard they will get in advance.
 Also, it requires ⅔ of all validators on a shard to confirm the legitimacy of a block.

 Sharding is commonly used in a privately owned system.
 It can horizontally spread the load for a database or search engine.
 However, implementing it into a public blockchain is still a challenge.
-The nature of decentralization and transparency makes it difficult to maintain security.
+So, the nature of decentralization and transparency makes it difficult to maintain security.
 Apart from single shard attacks, developers face further issues such as cross-shard communication.

 If successful, sharding will greatly reduce transaction costs and allow developers to build more sophisticated dApps.
 It is considered one of the most feasible solutions for the blockchain trilemma.